Brosilio/CursorMess/README.md

 ## Demo
 Hop over to my GitHub Pages site to see it in action: [https://brosilio.github.io/](https://brosilio.github.io/)

+The demo obviously only works if other users are viewing the page.
+You can open it in multiple tabs at once if nobody else is there.

 ## To use
 Simply include the [`src/frontend/cursormess.js`](src/frontend/cursormess.js) file on your webpages.
 That's it.

-I've made it available through github pages, so you can include it directly from Github like this:
+I've made it available through GitHub Pages, so you can include it directly from GitHub like this:
 ```html
 <script src="https://brosilio.github.io/CursorMess/src/frontend/cursormess.min.js"></script>
 ```